pahuber/PHRINGE/docs/usage.rst

 Usage From Python Module
 ------------------------
-``PHRINGE`` can also be used from within another Python module either by using input files or by manually creating the required objects.
+`PHRINGE` can also be used from within another Python module either by using input files or by manually creating the required objects.

 Using Input Files
 ~~~~~~~~~~~~~~~~~
-PHRINGE can also be used from within another Python module in the following way:
+THe simplest way is to specify everything in the input files.
+The following example demonstrates how to run `PHRINGE` using input files:

 .. code-block:: python